Alcaro/bridges/arlib/sandbox/README.txt

     https://www.kernel.org/doc/Documentation/cgroup-v1/memory.txt
     http://man7.org/linux/man-pages/man7/cgroups.7.html
-    unfortunately, unsharing UIDs doesn't grant the ability to set up cgroups
+    unfortunately, unsharing UIDs doesn't grant the ability to set up cgroups instead, RLIMIT_AS (address space) is set to one gigabyte this does nothing against forkbombs, but helps against non-malicious but misbehaving software
-- (Ideally) set cgroup cpu.cfs_period_us = 100*1000, cpu.cfs_quota_us = 50*1000
+- Don't set cgroup cpu.cfs_period_us = 100*1000, cpu.cfs_quota_us = 50*1000
     again, to avoid resource waste
       RLIMIT_CPU doesn't help, I believe it's reset by fork() https://www.kernel.org/doc/Documentation/scheduler/sched-bwc.txt
-    the broker will enforce that the child doesn't run longer than expected but like memsw.limit_in_bytes, cgroups are annoying
+    the broker will enforce that the child doesn't run longer than expected but like memsw.limit_in_bytes, cgroups are restricted
 - Don't set cgroup blkio.throttle.{read,write}_bps_device
     they require setting for each partition, complex to implement and breaks if a USB drive is added slamming the disk serves only to annoy the user and attract attention, the attacker gains nothing https://www.kernel.org/doc/Documentation/cgroup-v1/blkio-controller.txt
+- Set the lowest possible nice and ionice values this yields the same benefits (sandboxes can't exhaust resources for non-sandboxed processes) as the above two, but is available and unlike the above, it doesn't prevent them from running if the system is otherwise idle
 - (Ideally) set cgroup pids.max to 10
     while the memory limit blocks some things, even a low memory limit can fit a lot of zombie processes; PIDs are a finite resource https://www.kernel.org/doc/Documentation/cgroup-v1/pids.txt
+    but since cgroups are unavailable, only RLIMIT_NPROC is set unfortunately, that one includes root-namespace user's processes too, so the limit is set to 500
-- Close all fds above 4
-    there should be none, and they should be CLOEXEC even if they exist, but no point taking silly risks 3 and 4 are the broker socket and emulator fd, opened before clone() (if they were originally something else, dup2 will be used)
+- Close fd 5 and everything above there should be none, and they should be CLOEXEC even if they exist, but no point taking silly risks 3 and 4 are the broker socket and emulator fd, opened before clone() (if they were originally something else, dup2 will be used)
     0, 1 and 2 are kept if sandbox policy permits
 - prctl(PR_SET_PDEATHSIG, SIGKILL)
-    to ensure this process dies if the broker does, taking the children with it we must also ensure the sandbox terminates if the parent dies prior to this, otherwise it'd outlive the sandbox since we're in a PID namespace, we can't check if getppid() is 1;
+    to ensure this process dies if the broker does, taking the children with it we must also ensure the sandbox terminates if the parent dies prior to this, otherwise it'd outlive the sandbox
-      however, we can ask our parent if it's still alive, using our socket we could let the emulator handle this, it won't be compromised before entering ld-linux, but that would make the security boundaries harder to define
+- Send a ping message to the parent if parent dies before PR_SET_PDEATHSIG, the child may outlive the sandbox to avoid this, the sandbox must check if it has a parent, at some point after setting PDEATHSIG the most obvious one would be checking if getppid() is 1, but we're in a pid namespace, so that won't work however, we can ask the sandbox monitor if we have a parent since the sandbox monitor is the parent, it will reply only if it exists; therefore, any message at all works however, we must await the response, to avoid things happening in the order 'parent dies / PDEATHSIG set / send() returns / parent's fds are closed' this is technically unnecessary, since the first post-exec syscall will be to ask the parent to open(/lib64/ld-linux-x86-64.so.2), but relying on that makes the security boundaries harder to define, so explicit is better than implicit
 - prctl(PR_SET_NO_NEW_PRIVS)
     seccomp requires it (maybe CLONE_NEWUSER is sufficient authorization, but why not, it does no harm)
 - prctl(PR_SET_SECCOMP)